 On several occasions, Mark has teamed with lawyers from the firm's Torts Group and Corporate Group to counsel clients who were considering purchasing or investing in companies that face exposure to asbestos liabilities regarding the risks and benefits of such proposed transactions as well as possible structures for such transactions.

-Mark has repeatedly been named one of the top lawyers in both the bankruptcy and insurance fields by Chambers USA and has repeatedly been listed in The Best Lawyers In America for both bankruptcy and creditor-debtor rights/insolvency and reorganization law and insurance law.
-He has also repeatedly been recognized in the Guide to the World's Leading Insolvency & Restructuring Lawyers and the Guide to the World’s Leading Insurance and Reinsurance Lawyers, and as a Washington, D.C.
+Mark has repeatedly been named one of the top lawyers in both the bankruptcy and insurance fields by Chambers USA.
+Chambers currently ranks Mark in both California (insurance) and Washington, D.C. (bankruptcy).
+Mark has also repeatedly been listed in The Best Lawyers In America for both bankruptcy and creditor-debtor rights/insolvency and reorganization law and insurance law, in the Guide to the World's Leading Insolvency & Restructuring Lawyers and the Guide to the World's Leading Insurance and Reinsurance Lawyers, and as a Washington, D.C.
 Super Lawyer in the field of Bankruptcy and Creditor/Debtor Rights.

-Mark regularly speaks on bankruptcy and insurance topics.
+Mark regularly speaks on bankruptcy, insurance, and litigation topics.
 He has spoken at conferences or seminars for the National Conference of Bankruptcy Judges, the Third Circuit Judicial Conference, the American Bankruptcy Institute, Perrin Conferences, Mealey's Lexis-Nexis, ALI-ABA, the Practising Law Institute, HB Conferences, and at law school symposia.